CALICO: Self-Supervised Camera-LiDAR Contrastive Pre-training for BEV Perception: Methodology

 \subsection{Point-Region Contrast}

 \textbf{Point-Level Region Contrast}.
-PLRC~\cite{bai2022point} is the SOTA-pertaining method for 2D object detection, which partitions an image into grids and conducts intra- and inter-image contrastive learning.
+PLRC~\citep{bai2022point} is the SOTA-pertaining method for 2D object detection, which partitions an image into grids and conducts intra- and inter-image contrastive learning.
 We adapt PLRC to 3D object detection for LiDAR point clouds.
 Specifically, we sample $N$ corresponding semantic-rich points that belong to $N_\mathcal{R}$ regions and $M$ semantic-less points in $\mathcal{X}'^1$ and $\mathcal{X}'^2$.
 We use $r_i = r_j$ to show that point $i$ and $j$ belong to the same region We further leverage bilinear interpolation $BI()$ to extract the $N+M$ point-level embedding from the feature map.
 An MLP projector is attached to $f_\mathbf{LiDAR}$ to generate features for contrastive learning, \ie $\{\vz_i^1\}_{i=1}^{N+M} = \{P_\mathrm{PLRC}(BI({\mF^1}^{\mathrm{LiDAR}},i))\}_{i=1}^{N+M}$.
-Different from~\cite{bai2022point}, we leverage the semantic-less points to enrich the negative pairs, which relieves the class collision problems, where the objective is formulated as:
+Different from~\citep{bai2022point}, we leverage the semantic-less points to enrich the negative pairs, which relieves the class collision problems, where the objective is formulated as:

 where $C$ is a normalization factor that denotes the number of positive pairs.
-The key improvements are from our finegrained semantic pooling and enriched negative pairs.
+The key improvements are from our finegrained semantic pooling and novel design to enrich the negative pairs, which significantly distinguish our proposal.
 We find that our PLRC could boost the performance of downstream tasks when the finetuning data is limited.
 However, due to the imperfect region assignment, PLRC is prone to overfitting when the finetuning dataset becomes larger, which is detailed in \S~\ref{sec:evaluation}.

 \textbf{Point-Region Contrast}.
 We further improve our design by introducing a new region-aware point contrast (RAPC) scheme.
 Different from ProposalContrast that uses complex cross-attention modules, we concatenate region-level features with the point embedding.
 Specifically, we leverage another MLP projector to generate $\{\vp_i^1\}$ and $\{\vp_i^2\}$.
-The region feature is extracted by channel-wise max pooling $\vp_r = \mathrm{MaxPool} \{\vp_i | i \in r \}$ and the final is point feature $\vp_i = [\vp_i;\vp_r]$.
+The region feature is extracted by channel-wise max pooling $\vp_r = \mathrm{MaxPool} \{\vp_i | i \in r \}$ and the final representation is point feature $\vp_i = [\vp_i;\vp_r]$.
 The objective is then formulated as: